Compressing Over-the-Counter Markets: A simple example with 3 market participants

 We also obtain the new excess in the market:

-We see that, after applying the conservative compression operator that removed the $(i, j)$ contract, we have reduced the excess by $15$.
+We see that, after applying the conservative compression operator that removed the $(i, j)$ obligation, we have reduced the excess by $15$.
 It is not possible to reduce the total excess further without violating the conservative compression tolerances.
 We thus conclude that, for the conservative approach, the residual excess is $5$ and the redundant excess is $15$.

 Let us now go back to the initial situation of Figure~\ref{fig-example-initial} and adopt a non-conservative approach.
-We can now create, if needed, new trades.
-A non-conservative solution is to remove all trades and create 2 new trades: one going from $j$ to $i$ of value $5$ and one going from $k$ to $i$ of value $10$.
-We have created a contract that did not exist before between $j$ and $i$.
+We can now create, if needed, new obligations.
+A non-conservative solution is to remove trades and create 2: one going from $j$ to $i$ of value $5$ and one going from $k$ to $i$ of value $10$.
+We have created an obligation that did not exist before between $j$ and $i$.
 The resulting market is depicted in Figure~\ref{fig-example-compressed}(b).
 Computing the same measurements as before, we obtain:

 We also obtain the current excess in the market: